hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250600312v1-an-evaluation-of-llms-for-generating-movie-reviews-gpt-4o-gemini-20-.md

 ---
 layout: default
-title: An evaluation of LLMs for generating movie reviews: GPT-4o, Gemini-2.0 and DeepSeek-V3
+title: "An evaluation of LLMs for generating movie reviews: GPT-4o, Gemini-2.0 and DeepSeek-V3"
 ---

 # An evaluation of LLMs for generating movie reviews: GPT-4o, Gemini-2.0 and DeepSeek-V3